AdamGonda/Overview/README.md

 # Repo overview

-This is an overview of my open projects on Github ordered from newest to oldest
+This is an overview of my open projects on Github ordered from newest to oldest.

 ### Retro game API

-**Node + Typescript:** app for helping people to learn frontend stuff in a fun way (in progress) [Repo](https://github.com/AdamGonda/retro-game-api-open)
+**Node + Typescript:** app for helping people to learn frontend stuff in a fun way (in progress).
+[Repo](https://github.com/AdamGonda/retro-game-api-open)

 ### Zoosh homework